GhenaCadin/restaurant-app/README.md

 3. Run "docker-compose up" command to run the application locally.

-4. Head to http://localhost to check it.
+4. Head to http://localhost in order to check it.